Listed in: Law, Jurisprudence, and Social Thought, as LJST-352

 Formerly listed as: FAMS-51 | LJST-25 | LJST-52

 Moodle site: Course (Login required)

-If Overenrolled: Priority given to LJST and FAMS majors
+If Overenrolled: priority will be given to LJST and FAMS majors